FloErwerth/pure_weight/Readme.md

 + Small validation fix for creating exercises

 `0.7.9`:
-+ Fixed a wording on a butten
++ Fixed a wording on a button